-James Gallet, owner of Envirotech Heating and Cooling has found great enjoyment in being involved in community activities.
-James enjoys meeting new people and working with kids.
-He says that anytime a kid directly asks him for support with a school project, fundraising activity or anything else he always tries to support the area youth.
-Here are a few ways that he stays connected to the community.
+Terri and James Gallet, owners of Envirotech Heating and Cooling has found great enjoyment in being involved in community activities.
+Here are a few ways that they stay connected to the community.

 James was an active wrestler throughout his youth and continued being involved with the sport after his wrestling career came to an end.
 James worked his way up the ladder as a kids club, middle school and high school official or referee and decided to step away from this part time gig when he became a father in 2001.
 After taking a short break from the sport, in 2007 he was pulled back in to help coach his two nephews who were just starting to wrestle.
 Well that next season he was asked to be the head coach of the Tonganoxie Kids Wrestling Club and was able to help the club double in size.
-The Tonganoxie Kids Wrestling Club has developed into one of the largest kids clubs in the area and James was active with the Club the 2010-2011 season.
-There was a calling though pulling him back to his roots so starting the 2011-2012 season James helped start up the Bobcat Wrestling Club in his hometown of Basehor, Kansas.
-There wasn't a youth wrestling club in Basehor for quit a few years and it only made sense for James to make this happen.
+James was active with the Tonganoxie club through the 2011 season but there was a calling pulling him back to his roots so starting the 2011-2012 season James and Terri helped start up the Bobcat Wrestling Club in their hometown of Basehor, Kansas.
+There wasn't a youth wrestling club in Basehor for quit a few years and it only made sense for them to make this happen.
 In their first season they had almost 60 kids participate and had a very successful season.
 The kids wrestling clubs are a feeding program for the local High Schools and he is looking forward to seeing his former High School Team become a powerhouse in the state.
-Even though James has left the Tonganoxie Club he still is looks forward to watching them grow and become even stronger.
-Just a side note, the Tonganoxie High School Team had one of their best seasons in 2011-2012 and much of that was because of their strong kids program.
-If you would like more information on any of the clubs, please visit the Tonganoxie Kids Wrestling Facebook Page or the Bobcat Wrestling Club Facebook Page.
+For more information on the team please visit the Bobcat Wrestling Club Facebook Page.

 DIRT TRACK BIG AND SMALL

 In 2012 a former wrestler of James' asked if he would sponsor his dirt track go-kart.
 This sounded like a fun thing to do and James really enjoyed 10 year old Trevor's work ethic and attitude on the wrestling mat so he agreed.
 Well Envirotech really didn't know what they were getting into but Trevor ended up being one of the top youth go-kart racers in the area.
 Trevor won Jr1 Lights and Jr1 Heavys points championships in the MO-KAN dirt series, and also won Jr1 Lights and Jr1 Heavys at the local track.
-Trevor had a great 2012 season he had several feature wins and raced in several Pro-Kart races around the Midwest.
+Trevor has been doing great and has had several feature wins and raced in several Pro-Kart races around the Midwest.
 Keep up the great work buddy!